Wako-F/alx-system_engineering-devops/0x00-shell_basics/README.md

-100-lets_move moves all files beginning with a capital letter 101-clean_emacs removes all files in the working directory beginning with the character ~ 102-tree creates the directory welcome/ welcome/to/ and welcome/to/school
+100-lets_move moves all files beginning with a capital letter 101-clean_emacs removes all files in the working directory beginning with the character ~ 102-tree creates the directory welcome/ welcome/to/ and welcome/to/school 103-commas lists files in current directory separeated by commas